Two boys wearing lab coats and goggles are working on a piece of meat

 As the students’ math skills evolve, they expand their thinking from hands-on exercises to abstract reasoning.
 They learn to use concrete, verbal, and symbolic models to solve problems.
 Real-life data and scenarios provide the opportunity for our learners to analyze, design strategies, estimate, and calculate.
 In keeping with our cross-curricular approach to learning, math themes are integrated into other areas of study.
 The analytical and creative skills developed in our math program foster methods that can be applied to all types of learning.

-Students are assessed in math on a regular basis in class and three times a year using Scantron testing.
+Standardized Testing: Students in grades 3-8 are assessed in math three times a year using NWEA MAP testing.
 Growth is monitored and analyzed to continue to understand the budding math student and meet him or her at the appropriate level.

-K-5: Children are natural scientists with endless curiosity.
+Grades K-5: Children are natural scientists with endless curiosity.
 Employing a variety of techniques, materials, and technology, students in kindergarten through fifth grade receive classroom instruction to develop an understanding of the world around them.
 Using the Academic Standards of the Archdiocese of Washington as a framework, lessons are crafted to be engaging experiences that build interest and establish a foundation for the development of scientific knowledge.
-To support and enhance the classroom instruction, the elementary school students visit the Science Lab weekly for hands-on activities.
+To support and enhance classroom instruction, the elementary school students visit the Science Lab weekly for hands-on activities.
 Young students classify, measure, build, take apart, and learn scientific principles through trial and error.
-In so doing, students learn about themselves and the world that God has created.

 Grades K-5: The mission of social studies in grades kindergarten through fifth is to provide experiences that develop in students the knowledge, concepts, strategies, and skills needed to promote citizenship in a diverse world.
 Good social studies instruction is meaningful, engaging, and challenging.